4 Secrets to Embracing Your Curves

 How confident are you in your own skin?
 Do you love every bit of you or obsess about what you have declared your "imperfections and flaws"?
 Always commenting on your flabby thighs, wide hips, or small boobs?
 It is hard being a woman today but that's where we come in.

-At The Kewl Shop we are not just about celebrity inspired dresses.
+At The Kewl Shop we are not just about celebrity inspired dresses or sexy dresses.
 We are about making dresses that give you confidence beyond your expectations and a feminine charm that is uniquely created from your natural body and feminine profile.

 If you find that you always feel self-conscious about your appearance, are struggling with an eating disorder, striving for an ideal body type, or find yourself stuck in a cycle of thinking that a perfect body is linked to positive self-esteem then - welcome to womanhood.